 In breast cancer, the sentinel node is usually located in the axillary nodes, under the arm.
-In a small percentage of cases, the sentinel node is found somewhere else in the lymphatic system of the breast.
-If the sentinel node is positive, there may be other positive lymph nodes upstream.
-If it is negative, it is highly likely that all of the upstream nodes are negative.
+In a small percentage of cases, the sentinel node is found somewhere else in the lymphatic system that drains the breast.
+If the sentinel node(s) show cancer cells, there may be other positive lymph nodes involved.
+If negative, it is highly likely that all of the upstream nodes are negative.

-How is the procedure performed?
+How is the sentinel node biopsy procedure performed?

-What are the advantages of this method?
+What are the advantages of the sentinel node biopsy method?

 © Copyright 1995-2015 The Cleveland Clinic Foundation.
 All rights reserved.